 7. Withhold tenant’s deposit only for damages caused

 In a normal circumstance, a tenant and a landlord/ property manager will get into a disagreement due to various causes such as failure to give proper notice of leaving, tenant abandoning lease or damages caused by the tenant when he or she was living in the property.
 As a good manager, it is important to withhold deposit for the actual damage caused either in form of rent, late fees or the cost to repair excessive damages caused by the tenant.
 Avoid withholding tenants deposit because you are “frustrated or mad about the tenant moving out or finding a loophole on your lease.
-When you withhold a deposit, you should be able to prove the damages with either a receipt or a contract/lease.” according to a property manager in Sugar Land TX.
+When you withhold a deposit, you should be able to prove the damages with either a receipt or a contract/lease.” according to an expert in Red Hawk Property Management.
 To have a good relationship with tenants, avoid taking an advantage because you’ve their deposit and they can do nothing about it!
 This could ruin your name and it’s not good for business.

 Property management involves a lot more than these seven (7) cardinal rules.
 However, these rules are basic to successful management, and they may help you make the right decision and choices when it comes to managing your property.
 If you don’t know how to handle a problem, you don’t have to face it alone because many experienced professionals and investors can help you fix it.
 Don’t hesitate to ask for help from other professionals e.g. lawyers, realtors, mortgage brokers, property managers, other property investors, etc. if the need arises.